 The Amazon ECS container agent running on a container instance must register the logging drivers

-available on that instance with the ECS_AVAILABLE_LOGGING_DRIVERS
+available on that instance with the ECS_AVAILABLE_LOGGING_DRIVERS environment variable

 before containers placed on that instance can use these log configuration options.
 For more information,